2022 Honda CRF250F Owner Review

 Riding Impression

 I've had fun riding the CRF250F.
 The motor makes a decent amount of power (even without full throttle), the brakes are fine, the tires are good, gear changes are smooth and easy, handling on the trail is fine.
-The fueling is a bit abrupt at low speed / low gears when transitioning on and off the throttle, but I've found that to be the case with a lot of fuel injected bikes; it might just be a matter of getting used to it, as it doesn't bother me as it first did.
+The fueling is a bit abrupt at low speed / low gears when transitioning on and off the throttle; I've found that to be the case with a lot of fuel injected bikes.
+I've gotten used to the fueling, and it doesn't bother me anymore for the most part.
 The bike usually starts easily (I had a bit of trouble one day, but it was likely the gas).
-The only criticism I have is that the forks seem harsh over some surfaces, like when riding over embedded rocks.
-The front suspension has softened-up some, and I expect (hope) that it will soften up a bit more.
-I've ridden the bike over a lot of rocky sections, over roots, loose rocks/gravel, mud, through some whoops and ditches and smooth, flowing sections.
+I found the front suspension harsh over some surfaces in the beginning, like when riding over rockier sections of trails, but the forks have softened-up over time.
+The rear shock isn't great (as expected), and the rear tire doesn't hook-up well over stutter bumps (washboard) because of it.
+For the riding I do, the suspension is good enough.
+I've ridden the bike over varied terrain: rocky sections (including hills), tree roots, loose rocks/gravel, mud, a bit of single track, through whoops and ditches and smooth, flowing sections.
 I don't do jumps except small ones in the trail; I've never bottomed the suspension; I'm about 73 kg (160 lbs) in gear.

 Maintenance